Don't Guess it, Test it!

 The TL;DR version

 Tools not rules.
 Really, just that.
-As Jake Archibald said to me when I was preparing the talk, many people want a quick fix to the problem of performance, just like a weight loss pill, but in reality what they really need is exercise.
 I’m advocating for the practice of using profilers, understanding what our code is doing, and fixing our actual bottlenecks.

 Feel free to check out the slides, but you will need to watch the video to see the “how to” bits.